5bhuv4n35h/buffer_overflow/README.md

 #### replicating the crash

-we replicate crash by sending the appliation with value at which it crashed on the fuzzer
+we replicate crash by sending the appliation with value at which it crashed

 #### controlling the EIP